Vanille-B/add-tasks-ajax/README.md

 Use Sortable.js to drag and drop https://github.com/SortableJS/Sortable v.1.15.0
-You will need a local server (Xampp, Mamp etc.)
 Languages: Html, Css, jQuery and Ajax

--
+Local :
+You will need a local server (Xampp, Mamp etc..)
+Production (change in js file) :
+url: 'index.html', with your site's url
+type: 'post', in GET method

+--
 Do not hesitate to send me your corrections or additions directly via GitHub.